Charleen Wilder, PsyD

 Savannah Pham, M.A. is a licensed psychological associate who enjoys working with adolescents and adults.
 Savannah values a collaborative approach and considers all aspects of a client’s identity and life (e.g., ethnic identity, current stressors, medical history).
 Savannah utilizes evidence-based treatments that include cognitive-behavioral, dialectical behavioral, trauma-focused, multicultural, and person-centered strategies to help each client better manage their symptoms and achieve their goals.
 Savannah has experience with a diverse range of concerns including (but not limited to) depression, anxiety, trauma, intergenerational trauma, adjustment challenges, attention difficulties, social skills, and diversity issues.

 Savannah also conducts psychological assessment of autism spectrum disorder, learning concerns, trauma, attention difficulties, and a range of mood concerns.
-She has received training from psychologists who specialize in autism, including Dr. Charleen Wilder, Dr. Natalie Raff, and Dr. Rebekah Travis.
+She has received training from psychologists who specialize in autism, including Dr. Charleen Wilder and Dr. Rachel Oppenheimer.
 Savannah has experience assessing for autism spectrum disorder in adults and girls/women.
 Based on her training and evaluation experience, she recognizes that the presentation of autism is particularly complex in these two populations.
 Given that autism tends to be underdiagnosed or misdiagnosed in these two populations, Savannah strives to maintain a nuanced understanding of diverse autism presentations.

 Savannah Pham is a graduate of Southern Methodist University, where she earned her Master of Arts in Clinical Psychology.
 She received her Bachelor’s degree in Psychology and Asian American Studies from Stanford University.
 Savannah has published research concerning the effects of cultural orientations, intergenerational cultural conflict, and ethnoracial discrimination on the mental health outcomes of Asian and Latinx American individuals.
 Savannah is currently pursuing a Ph.D. in Counseling and Psychological Studies, with a concentration in Trauma and Crisis Counseling, through Regent University.